AUSTRIA

 Which court actions are available to enforce the Directives?

-In general, a claim for civil damages under § 1293 et. seq. of the General Civil Law Act (Allgemeines Bürgerliches Gesetzbuch - ABGB) may be filed.
+In general, a claim for civil damages under § 1293 et. seq. of the General Civil Law Act (Allgemeines Bürgerliches Gesetzbuch - ABGB) may be filed. § 16 (1) UWG now also expressly states that in the case of aggressive or misleading or unfair commercial practices, compensation to consumers is provided for in accordance with the general provisions on compensation.

 The action for cease-and-desist (§§ 14, 15 UWG) is the main legal remedy to enforce Directives 2005/29 and 2006/114.
 Pursuant to § 16 UWG, an action for damages includes the claim for damages.
-In practice, claims for damages are a weak remedy due to the difficulty to prove the actual damage.
+In practice, claims for damages are a weak remedy due to the difficulty in how to prove the actual damage.
 To our knowledge, there is no decision known that ever has awarded damages.
 In case of a legitimate interest, the successful party of an action is entitled to publish the favourable judgement in an adequate media at the cost of the losing party.
 The party instituting legal action has the right to request information from postal or telecommunication service providers about name and address of users if there are reasonable grounds for suspecting that a user is engaging in unfair commercial practices (§ 14a UWG).

 The action for cease-and-desist (§§ 28, 28a KSchG) is also the main legal remedy to enforce Directives 1999/44 and 93/13.